-Brookhaven Lab is hosting a series of live online events in place of its in-person tour program for 2020
+Brookhaven Lab will host a series of online events in place of its in-person public tour program for 2021

-Each event will feature a guided tour of a Brookhaven Lab facility followed by a live Q&A with a panel of scientists that work at that facility.
-The 2020 program will feature the National Synchrotron Light Source II (NSLS-II), the Relativistic Heavy Ion Collider (RHIC) and the upcoming Electron-Ion Collider (EIC), and the Center for Functional Nanomaterials (CFN).
+Each event will feature a guided tour of a Brookhaven Lab facility and live Q&A sessions with a panel of scientists.
+The 2021 program will feature the National Synchrotron Light Source II (NSLS-II), the Relativistic Heavy Ion Collider (RHIC) and the upcoming Electron-Ion Collider (EIC), and the Center for Functional Nanomaterials (CFN).

-Tune in at 3:30 PM to get an up-close look at the “beamlines” where scientists use ultrabright x-ray light to see the atomic structure of batteries, proteins, and more.
-Then, viewers will have the opportunity to pose questions to a panel of scientists, including NSLS-II Director John Hill.
-Online discussion moderated by Matthew Whitaker, vice-chair of the NSLS-II Users’ Executive Committee.
+Get an up-close look at some of the “beamlines” where scientists use ultrabright x-ray light to see the atomic structure of batteries, proteins, and more.
+Viewers had the opportunity to pose questions to NSLS-II scientists about each beamline on the tour and all of the research conducted at NSLS-II.